gheorghebg11/Shell/README.md

 Recognizing shell gas stations

 TODO:
-- Try with 8 cat!
 - hyperparam tuning : batch_size, factorreduceLR, LR, architecture, at padding min_ratio, crop dimensions
 - create cell to load a pretrained model for the pres to do live testing
-- add link to notebook in colab

 Slideshow: